ABOUT US CONTACT US DISCLAIMER HOME LINKS NEWS AND VIEWS

 A. No. The cash advances are actually loan distributions and are not considered income.
 The cash advances are tax free.

 A. Yes.
-The home must have been built in 1977 or later and have a permanent foundation that is approved by FHA.
+The home must have been built in July, 1976 or after and have a permanent foundation that is approved by FHA.
+A structural inspection is required prior to processing of the Reverse Mortgage.
+If the home is on leased land certain additional restrictions can apply -- please ask for a clear explanation.

 Q. Are there restrictions on how I can use the money?